 Full time Tenure Track Position beginning August 16, 2013

-Applications are due November 30, 2012.
+For full consideration, applications are due on March 4, 2013, however, the review of applications will continue until the position is filled.
 This is a 9-month faculty position starting August 16, 2013.
-To apply, please send a letter outline your interest in the position, an academic vita, 20 examples of professional work, examples of student work, and names, addresses, phone numbers and email addresses for four current references to Christina Lindholm, firstname.lastname@example.org, Search Committee Chair.
-Only electronic applications will be accepted.
-(Documentation of creative work should be in the form of medium-size jpegs [approximately 300kb per image].
-Referral to a web page or other online image site is also an option).
+To apply, please send a letter outlining your interest in the position, an academic vita, and examples of professional work, examples of student work, and names, addresses, phone numbers and email addresses for four current references to Semi Ryu, Search Committee Chair.
+Work samples may be submitted on DVD or electronically.
+Referral to a web page or other online image site is also an option.